High-order regularization dealing with ill-conditioned robot localization problems: Simulations and Experiments

-The experiment results in Fig. \ref{UWB_path_error_in_axces_box_024_all} indicate that the proposed HR method improves the localization performance in z-dimension which is the same as the simulations.
-Comparing the results of OFTR (one special case of HR with $k=0$ and optimal $R$) and HR ($k=1$) methods, we find that the error of OFTR in z-dimension is smaller than HR, which is a severely over-smoothing situation, as the error in z-dimension is even much smaller than errors in x-dimension and y-dimension.
-This situation occurs during our robot moves nearly in a plane.
-In some similar cases, we can even obtain a smaller error in z-dimension by assuming the change in z-dimension for the robot is 0, and we can get the same small error result by using a larger regularization parameter $\mu$ for regularization matrix $R$.
+In the first two experiments, the robot moves on a slope, and the height of one anchor is changed in different experiments to reach different degrees of ill-conditioned situations.
+Three anchors are located at (0, 0, 2.29), (5.30, 4.12, 1.20), and (-0.56, 2.01, 0.30).
+The fourth anchor is either at (6.00, 0, 1.20) or higher at (6.00, 0, 1.80).
+The result and the reference of the localization experiment are shown in Fig. \ref{real_route_result}.
+The experimental results in Fig. \ref{UWB_path_error_in_axces_box_024_all} indicate that the proposed HR method improves the localization performance in the z-dimension, which is the same as the simulations.
+Comparing the results of TSVD, OFTR (one special case of HR with $k=0$ and an optimal $R$), and HR ($k=1$), we find that the error of TSVD or OFTR in z-dimension is smaller than HR, which is a severely over-smoothing situation, as the error of these methods in z-dimension is even much smaller than errors in x-dimension and y-dimension for the same methods.
+This situation occurs since our robot moves nearly in a plane.
+In some similar cases, we even obtain a smaller error in the z-dimension by assuming the change in z-dimension for the robot is 0, and we get the same small error result by using a larger regularization parameter $\mu$ for the regularization matrix $R$.
 However, the assumption does not hold for many applications (such as for drones) and is not required in the proposed high-order regularization.
-From Fig. \ref{UWB_path_error_in_axces_box_024_all}, the experiment results of the HR method in different dimensions are almost the same, which means that our high-order method overcame the over-smoothing problem and ensures a high localization performance.
+From Fig. \ref{UWB_path_error_in_axces_box_024_all}, the experimental results of the HR method in different dimensions are almost the same, which means that our high-order method overcomes the over-smoothing problem and ensures an improved localization performance.
 We also perform another experiment by changing the height of one anchor to show the behavior of the proposed HR method under different degrees of ill-conditioned situations.
 The detailed performance of the proposed high-order method is shown in Fig. \ref{UWB_path_error_results_03021734_1120_201_HR}, and all numerical results are given in Table \ref{tab:Experimental_results} and Table \ref{tab:Experimental_results_different_hight}.
-From the experiments results in Table \ref{tab:Experimental_results_different_hight}, the proposed HR method demonstrates excellent performance of improvement in RMSE and mean error by over $20\%$ with the best enhancement of $21.3\%$, even when the anchor heights are not significantly limited, as in the experiments, the maximum height variation of anchors is 1.99 meters.
+From the experimental results in Table \ref{tab:Experimental_results_different_hight}, the proposed HR method demonstrates a performance improvement in RMSE and mean error by over $20\%$ with the best enhancement of $21.3\%$, even when the anchor heights are not significantly limited, as in the experiments, the maximum height variation of anchors is 1.99 meters.